Kris Mochrie: Career

 In 2002 Mochrie was cast as Ali Gordon in the Channel 4 soap opera Brookside, a member of the newly introduced Gordon family.
 His departure from the soap aired in July 2003.
 In 2004 he appeared in an episode of Heartbeat.
 Throughout 2005, he made appearances in Ideal, Doctors and Girls in Love.
 In 2006 he appeared in Life on Mars and Waterloo Road.
 In 2007 Mochrie appeared as Richard Brandon in an episode of The Bill.
 In 2008 he made an appearance in the medical soap opera The Royal Today.

-Following Mochrie's release from prison, he rebooted his acting career in 2010, making an appearance as Niall in an episode of the ITV soap opera Emmerdale, before appearing as D.C.
+He rebooted his acting career in 2010, making an appearance as Niall in an episode of the ITV soap opera Emmerdale, before appearing as D.C.
 Furber in an episode of Coronation Street the following year.
 In 2015 Mochrie appeared in the BBC drama series Ordinary Lies as Jez, the husband of Emma and an employee at JS Motors.
 He also made another appearance in Emmerdale as an instructor.
 In 2016 Mochrie appeared in the short film Rapscallions, before appearing as Captain Ross in the television film To Walk Invisible based on the Brontë family.
 In 2017 Mochrie played Scott in three episodes of The League of Gentlemen.
 In 2018 he appeared in the CBBC series' 4 O'Clock Club and Katy and in an episode of Bulletproof as Daley.

 In 2019 Mochrie returned to Emmerdale for a third stint, this time on a regular basis as Lee Posner.
 He made his first appearance in April and departed in October of that year.
 In 2022 he appeared as Mr Webster in the BBC series Rebel Cheer Squad, followed by an appearance in an episode of the ITV drama Vera as Adam Michaels and as PC Ian Rudge in two episodes of The Long Shadow in 2023.

 Personal life

-Mochrie is gay and has been in a relationship with Emmerdale co-star Max Parker since 2020.
+Mochrie is gay and has been in a relationship with actor Max Parker since 2020.
 They announced their engagement in January 2022.
 Mochrie and Parker married in August 2025.

-In July 2009, Mochrie was sentenced to two years in prison for supplying gamma-hydroxybutyric acid (GHB) and perverting the course of justice.
-His sentence was later reduced to 18 months on appeal and he was released in December 2009 on an electronic tag.
+In July 2009, Mochrie was sentenced to two years in prison for supplying a class C drug (GHB).
+His sentence was later reduced to 18 months on appeal and he was released in December 2009.